pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/02_Areablock/02_Bricks.md

 ## Brick registration

 A brick will be registered on the system and is represented by a brick ID which has to be unique throughout the system.
-If a brick ID is registered twices (e.g. by multiple bundles), an error will be raised.
+If a brick ID is registered twice (e.g. by multiple bundles), an error will be raised.
 The simple way to register a brick is to just save it to a special namespace `Document\Areabrick` inside your bundle.
 Every bundle will be scanned for classes implementing `AreabrickInterface` and all found bricks will be automatically registered to the system.
 The brick ID will be built from the class name of the implementing class by converting the class name to